Send & Receive on Spark

 Receiving Spark Payments

-To receive a payment, you’ll need to share your Spark address.
-For Spark ↔ Spark transfers, we use Spark addresses.
-The Spark address format is different from the usual Bitcoin address format which starts with “bc1p”:
+To receive a payment, you’ll need to share your Spark Address.
+For Spark ↔ Spark transfers, we use Spark Addresses.
+The Spark Address format is similar to the usual Bitcoin address format:

-Address Example: 030a5f818880a5603b73c9869b37d3ac0bf81e243a48c7b653b28bf52c310b3016
+Address Example: sp1pgssyuuuhnrrdjswal5c3s3rafw9w3y5dd4cjy3duxlf7hjzkp0rqx6dj6mrhu

 Code Sample: